Salisbury Ventures supports research-driven founders in finding product-market fit for their prototypes.

 Since 2015 I have been meeting technical founders and been helping them to iterate on their prototypes for free.

 With our portfolio companies we not only invest into them, but also spend 3h-5h per week with and supply them with other resources that they may need.

 Areas of interest

-We invest in exceptional technical founder teams working on top of potential platform shifts - ahead of them showing any product-market fit.
+We invest in exceptional technical founder teams working on top of potential platform shifts - usually ahead of them showing any product-market fit.

 In terms of potential platform shifts Salisbury Ventures is currently interested in:

-- AI, but mostly text AI
+- AI, but mostly conversational AI

 There is a very popular argument that suggests the big (US and Chinese) internet platforms will essentially “own” multi-industry A.I. markets because “A.I. is an industry in which strength begets strength: The more data you have, the better your product; the better your product, the more data you can collect.”
 In our view